Vision & History

 II.
 The Road Home

 The Nonprofit.
-Black Rock City LLC was founded in 2000 by Larry Harvey, Marian Goodell, Harley K. Dubois, Michael Mikel, Crimson Rose, and Will Roger.
-It became the permit holder and entity responsible for BRC administration.
+Meanwhile, Black Rock City LLC had been founded in 2000 by Larry, Marian, Harley K. Dubois, Michael, Crimson Rose, and Will.
+It became the permit holder and entity that administered BRC.
 In 2008, the Founders concluded that a non-profit was the best option to ensure and protect the future of Burning Man.
 The entity took 18 months to develop.
-It was submitted in 2011 with by-laws and board members.
-Employees, IP, and associated projects migrated into the Nonprofit.
-The Founders donated their shares.
-Around the same time, Rod Garrett, Larry, and Will proposed a financially sustainable and environmentally regenerative facility at Fly Ranch.
+Burning Man Project was submitted in 2011 with by-laws and board members.
+Employees, IP, and BRAF migrated into the Nonprofit.
+Around the same time, Rod Garrett, Larry, and Will proposed a financially sustainable and environmentally regenerative facility at Fly.
 In 2011, Will chaired a committee to draft proposals.
 They expanded on maps Rod and Don Clark made with zones for energy, research, art, camping, and conservation.
 They imagined the project would support economic growth in Northern Nevada (which it has) and create public benefit (which it does).
 Don, Will, and others made a map that has been influential in the Site Map and LAGI Design Guidelines.

 Food & Soil.
-Tom Stille's soil tests showed how much food Fly can produce.
+Tom Stille's soil tests showed how much food Fly could produce.
 Fly's neighbors grow more than a thousand acres of alfalfa.
 A few hundred acres at Fly were once an alfalfa farm but are covered with cheatgrass, a fast-spreading non-native species.
 That area is adjacent to eight beehives, and would be ideal for farming.
 Four of the top ten LAGI projects focus on food (The Source, The Loop, Veil, and Ripple).
-In partnership with Burning Man's Regeneration Team, Fly spreads compost from the Black Rock City Commissary, improves soil, and donates it to projects in Gerlach and Pyramid Lake.
+In partnership with Burning Man's Regeneration Team, Fly spreads compost from the Black Rock City Commissary, improves soil, and donates compost in Gerlach and Pyramid Lake.
 For the past two years we've grown tomatoes, onions, garlic, and peppers.
 Tom's work was a guiding influence for the LAGI Design Guidelines.

 Funds.
-As Burning Man Project did not receive 501(c)3 status until 2012, the plan was to raise funds through the Black Rock Arts Foundation.
+As Burning Man Project did not receive 501(c)3 status until 2012, the plan was to raise funds through BRAF.
 Staff members Doron Amiran and James Hanusa started to fundraise.
 Jennifer Raiser later supported those efforts.
 Ben Thompson was the project manager.
 Matthew Kwatinetz, later a Burning Man Project board member, proposed deal structures.
 Fourteen people made small donations and larger pledges were promised.
-Itโ€™s difficult to manage an intense event, a nonprofit, and a real estate strategy.
+It was difficult to manage the intense cycles of the event, a nonprofit, and a real estate strategy.
 The acquisition project required a team.

 III.
 Closing the Deal

-๐Ÿป Bear Kittay was invited to join the project.
-He was Burning Manโ€™s Global Ambassador and started to build a coalition
+🐻 Bear Kittay was Burning Man’s Global Ambassador and started to build a coalition

 The Raft & The Shore.
-A vision held by some involved with Fly is that much of our normal culture is like a big cruise shipโ€”convenient, commodified, and unsustainable.
+A vision held by some involved with Fly is that much of our normal culture is like a big cruise ship—convenient, commodified, and unsustainable.
 Communities, countercultures, individuals, and movements seeking something more have left the ship.
 They are sailing the open ocean on rafts.
 Each year, these groups tie their rafts together for a week of shared struggle and collective creativity at Burning Man.
 A city, culture, and society emerge.
 Fly is the shore where rafts have landed from all over culture and the world, a mosaic of contributions from the rafts, the people who sailed them, and those who have found a home at Fly.
+Art, community, human evolution, social innovation, technological prototyping, and regenerative infrastructure converge into a center for sustainability, collective innovation, and regeneration.

-Larry Harvey wrote the Ten Principles in 2004 to articulate the ethos that naturally emerged at Burning Man.
+Principles.
+Larry Harvey wrote the Ten Principles in 2004 to describe the ethos that naturally emerged at Burning Man.
 The principles reflect what makes the culture thrive.
-Larry envisioned Black Rock City as a living model of connection and creativity, and Fly as its enduring extensionโ€”a shore where the experiments and lessons of the desert, citizens of Black Rock City, the global Burning Man community, and the spirit of the Ten Principles have a permanent home (designs by James Wickham).
-Art, community, human evolution, social innovation, technological prototyping, and regenerative infrastructure converge into a center for sustainability, collective innovation, and regeneration.
+Larry envisioned Black Rock City as a living model of connection and creativity, and Fly as its enduring extension—a shore where the experiments and lessons of the desert, citizens of Black Rock City, the global Burning Man community, and the spirit of the Ten Principles have a permanent home (designs by James Wickham).

 Radical Inclusion